Local Law Review

 After the review, Council will decide whether each law should:

-• Be changed to work better
+• Be updated to ensure it works better

 • Be removed if it is no longer needed